 Many of the guides, templates and tips on The PhD Knowledge Base are oriented towards specific sections of the thesis.
 That’s because each section presents its own challenges and needs its own approach.

-However, there are a five tips to bear in mind that apply across the whole thesis.
-These are tips you can use regardless of what stage of the writing process you’re at, or what section fo the thesis you’re writing.
+However, there are five tips to bear in mind that apply across the whole thesis.
+These are tips you can use regardless of what stage of the writing process you’re at, or what section of the thesis you’re writing.
 They’ll help you reach the standard required and, hopefully, produce higher quality writing.

 This is not a normal blog subscription